wp-plugins/adkingpro/readme.txt

 Yes.
 Enter a '#' in as the URL for the banner when setting it up.
 At output, the banner is given a number of classes to allow for styling, one being "banner{banner_id}", where you would replace the "{banner_id}" for the number in the required adverts class.
 Use this in a jquery click event and prevent the default action of the click to make it do the action you require

+= I have created an Advert and added the shortcode onto my page but nothing shows up.
+Why? =

+Be sure that you have assigned your advert to an "Advert Type".
+One called sidebar is automatically created for you when you install the plugin.
+It is this type that is pulled automatically in the default shortcode.

 == Screenshots ==

 1. Wordpress Dashboard with AdKingPro activated